-Groot has shown the ability to create multiple miniature copies of himself known as cuttings which retain all his memories and can be used to resurrect himself if he is destroyed.
+Groot has shown the ability to create multiple miniature copies of himself known as cuttings that retain all his memories and can be used to resurrect himself if he is destroyed.
 Cuttings can also germinate other plant life forms so Groot can control them.

-Groot can also speak through trees of all forms and has even spoken to Rocket Raccoon through holographic trees that were not even real but just made up in Rockets head.
+Groot can also speak through trees of all forms and has even spoken to Rocket Raccoon through holographic trees that were not even real but just made up in Rocket's head.

 Groot has a genius-level intellect.

-Groot (and the rest of the Guardians) appeared in the episode "Michael Korvac."
+- The Avengers: Earth's Mightiest Heroes - Groot (and the rest of the Guardians) appeared in the episode "Michael Korvac."
 Groot was voiced by Troy Baker.

-Groot appears as a main character, voiced by Kevin Michael Richardson.
+- Marvel's Guardians of the Galaxy - Groot appears as a main character, voiced by Kevin Michael Richardson.

 - Groot can be summoned as an assist character for Rocket in Marvel Heroes.